FlatsWire/api-v1.0/README.md

 * `season weights`
 * `prices`

-All prices are in the currency fixed with the apartment.
+All prices are in the apartment currency.

 * The season weights array